Almond flour can replace white flour but requires recipe adjustments due to differences in texture, moisture, and binding properties.

 Gluten plays a starring role in baking with white flour—it traps air bubbles during mixing and baking, giving bread its chewy texture and cakes their rise.
 Since almond flour lacks gluten entirely, baked goods made solely with it tend to be denser and more crumbly.

 If you try using almond flour as a direct substitute without any tweaks, you’ll likely end up with heavy muffins or cookies that fall apart easily.
-The fat content also means batter or dough will be wetter and may require less liquid overall.
+The fat content also means batter or dough may behave wetter or softer and may require less added liquid overall.

 To compensate for the lack of gluten when substituting almond flour for white flour, many bakers add binding agents such as eggs, xanthan gum, or psyllium husk powder.
 These help mimic gluten’s structure-building effect by holding ingredients together.